 Why Managing It Matters

-Addressing Local Community Concerns & Public Perceptions
+Addressing Local Community Concerns and Public Perceptions

-Increased truck traffic, road impacts, noise, dust, lights, and 24/7 operations associated with the construction of wellpads, as well as the active drilling and completion of wells, are examples of concerns among local communities in our operating area.
-The size of a wellpad will dictate the amount of time required to prepare and build the site, and in many cases, construction may take more than a month to complete prior to the commencement of drilling operations.
-Access to wellpads can be located near or shared with community neighbors, which can lead to heavy traffic and operations near local residences.
-The construction phase and increased truck traffic may produce noise from engine brakes, dust from unimproved roads, lights from night operations on the pad, and road impacts from high traffic volumes.
+Increased truck traffic, road impacts, noise, dust, lights and 24/7 operations associated with the construction of wellpads, active drilling and the completion of wells are examples of concerns among local communities in our operating area.
+The size of a wellpad dictates the amount of time required to prepare and build the site but at minimum construction takes 120 days before drilling operations commence.

-The majority of our contractors with a fleet base hold daily safety meetings to address appropriate behaviors and minimize impacts on the local community.
-EQT works closely with its contractors to ensure removal or discipline of a worker on a case-by-base basis if recurring issues arise.
+The majority of our contractors hold daily safety meetings to address appropriate behaviors and minimize impacts on the local community.
+EQT works closely with our contractors to ensure removal or discipline of a worker on a case-by-case basis if recurring issues arise.

 - Gathering information to help EQT identify local concerns before they inconvenience neighbors

-- Advocating for the community by ensuring that issues or concerns are addressed at the appropriate level within the Company and ultimately achieve resolution
+- Advocating for the community by ensuring that issues or concerns are addressed at the appropriate level within the company and ultimately achieve resolution

 - Acting as a conduit for suggesting ways to strengthen EQT’s processes and procedures